Actindo-AG/Documentation/RetailSuiteWarehousing/Operation/01_ManageWarehouse.md

 You can check all stock postings that have been created for a selected material.
 Stock postings can be done automatically, that is, by the system, and manually by the user.
 If the business document number and customer/supplier details are provided in the corresponding columns, the stock posting is automatic.
 If this information is not displayed, the stock posting is a manual one.

-The list displayed in this tab is similar to the one you obtain when checking the posting history for a material in the *Posting history* menu entry, see [Check posting history for a material](./03_CheckPostingHistory.md#check-the-posting-history-for-a-material).
+The list displayed in this tab is similar to the one you obtain when checking the posting history for a material in the *Posting history* menu entry, see [Check the posting history for a material](./03_CheckPostingHistory.md#check-the-posting-history-for-a-material).

 #### Prerequisites